 Coordinating Committee is similar to that of the Technical Committee.
 Membership on the committee is also appointed by the cities of Scranton and Wilkes-Barre, the Lackawanna County Commissioners, Luzerne County Council and both County Planning Commissions.
 The committee is comprised of 11 voting members and is responsible for the review of plans and documents developed by the Technical Committee, and for taking appropriate actions as required.
-A membership list for each of the MPO committees is available for review in Appendix B. The LLTS MPO meetings are open to the public and the options of both in-person and virtual are available to attendees.
-The meetings take place at various locations in the counties and are announced in advance via the LLTS MPO website (Iltsmpo.com/meetings-schedules).
-The locations are accessible by transit and also satisfies ADA requirements.
-A collaborative two-county partnership, the LLTS MPO is dedicated to delivering comprehensive transportation planning, responsible leadership, and fiscally constrained programs that support local and statewide transportation goals and objectives.
+The vote is then reaffirmed at the next MPO meeting following our normal public participation procedures.
+Any action that needs to be taken outside of quarterly meetings are done via e-vote with the Coordinating Committee.
+A membership list for each of the MPO committees is available for review in Appendix B.